2017 1

 2016 Aromes de Pavie (St.Emilion) - fine nose of blackberries/black cherries, C.Franc dominates (a touch of greenness), oaky finish.
 89p.
 89-90p.

-2016 Bellevue Mondotte (St.Emilion) - more fruity, gentle and elegant than P.D., more aromatic and silky, otherwise same fabulous qualities.
+2016 Bellevue Mondotte (St.Emilion) - more fruity, gentle, and elegant than P.D., more aromatic and silky, otherwise same fabulous qualities.
 Looked like a slight change of the style here to more delicate wine.
 Just awesome.
 97+p.

-2016 Pavie (St.Emilion) - I could already sense a change of style in the 2014 vintage toward a more gentle appearance, elegance and finesse combined with a taste of the soil.
+2016 Pavie (St.Emilion) - I could already sense a style change in the 2014 vintage toward a more gentle appearance, elegance, and finesse combined with a taste of the soil.
 2015 had sheer power, excellent fruit on the nose and palate, succulent and vibrant fruit, and excellent complexity and backbone.
 Rich and lush.
 Long fat finish.
 I wrote - "Who said over-extracted wine - zero of this here!"
 All of this was in 2016, too, with added elegance and finesse.
 No overripeness!
 Fabulous stuff.
 98p.

-2016 Grand Village was very aromatic on the nose with violets and cherries, seductive, silky tannin, polished, quite complex and long on the palate.
+2016 Grand Village was very aromatic on the nose with violets and cherries, seductive, silky tannin, polished, quite complex, and long on the palate.
 Imho, this might be the best vintage for G.V. ever!
 92p.

 2016 G de Guinaudeau Acte 8 reminded me a great deal of G.V. but didn't have the same level of intensity and complexity.
 91p.

-2016 Lafleur was a big, broad-shouldered wine with a classy and sophisticated nose of black fruit, velvety texture, rich, incredibly complex and long.
+2016 Lafleur was a big, broad-shouldered wine with a classy and sophisticated nose of black fruit, velvety texture, rich, incredibly complex, and long.
 Distinguished beauty to remain beautiful for many, many years.
 98-100p.

 2015 Pensées de Lafleur was different from its one-year older brother.
 More red fruit here, not that silky and less intense and complex.
 Still splendid wine.
 92p.

-2015 Lafleur displayed power, a strong backbone, creamy fruit, big tannins and a firm finish.
+2015 Lafleur displayed power, a strong backbone, creamy fruit, big tannins, and a firm finish.
 Lacked a bit of the silkiness of 2016.
 96-97p.

-2016 Grand Village white had a fine aroma of green apples and lemongrass, acacia flower, fine concentration on the palate, good acidity and a smooth finish.
+2016 Grand Village white had a fine aroma of green apples and lemongrass, acacia flower, fine concentration on the palate, good acidity, and a smooth finish.
 91-92p.

-2016 Les Champs Libres (white wine) displayed fine freshness, minerality and acidity.
+2016 Les Champs Libres (white wine) displayed fine freshness, minerality, and acidity.
 A splendid intensity of fruit.
 92p.

-2016 L'Aurage (made by Francois's son, Louis) had vast quantities of dark aromatic fruit on the nose and palate, backed up by silky tannin, was round, tasty and finished smoothly.
+2016 L'Aurage (made by Francois's son, Louis) had vast quantities of dark aromatic fruit on the nose and palate, backed up by silky tannin, was round, tasty, and finished smoothly.
 91p.

 You drink silk here!
 2016 Tertre Roteboeuf was purely magical and extravagant, fabulously scented nose and richness on the palate.
 98-99p.

-2012 Domaine de Cambes displayed lovely dark fruit aromas, roundness, charm and tasty fruit.
+2012 Domaine de Cambes displayed lovely dark fruit aromas, roundness, charm, and tasty fruit.
 88p.

-2012 Roc de Cambes had black cherries and chocolate, tasty, attractive, sappy and fresh, with splendid acidity and a velvety finish.
+2012 Roc de Cambes had black cherries and chocolate, tasty, attractive, sappy, and fresh, with splendid acidity and a velvety finish.
 Superb for the vintage.
 92p.

 2012 Tertre Roteboeuf entertained with fabulously constructed wine which shows incredible class and style.
 Great freshness and beautiful balance.
 95p.